-Applications for Fall semester (August) enrollment will be reviewed on a rolling basis beginning December 1.
+Applications for Fall semester (August) enrollment will be reviewed on a continual basis beginning December 1.

-It is useful to have the following information ready before starting the online application process:
+Please have the following information ready before continuing with Step 2 (below) in the online application process:

 - The names and e-mail addresses of your three references